RShankar/Intro-to-Microprocessors/Trouble Shooting/WindowsDriver.md

 ![alt text](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/Trouble%20Shooting/T8.png)

-Once you are on this screen click browse and find where you either located "mdmcpq.inf" or where you saved the one you downloaded.
+Once you are on this screen click browse and find where you unzipped "mchpcdc.inf"

 Next click "OK"